Helicina platychila

-Helicina platychila is a species of tropical land snail with an operculum, a terrestrial gastropod mollusk in the family Helicinidae.
+Helicina platychila is a species of tropical land snail with an operculum, a terrestrial gastropod mollusc in the family Helicinidae.

 The description of Helicina epistilia Guppy, 1868 matches this species, and these names are therefore considered synonyms.

 Shell description

 As in many helicinid species, the shell of Helicina platychila can be yellow, to red, to brown in colour.

 Distribution

 This species lives in Guadeloupe, Dominica and in Martinique.